afroditeapp/afrodite-backend/crates/api_client/docs/AccountInternalApi.md

 > models::AccountId post_register()
 Register a new bot account.
 Returns new account ID which is UUID.

-Register a new bot account.
-Returns new account ID which is UUID.
 Available only if server internal API is enabled with bot_login from config file.

 ### Parameters